Six Generations Over 3 Centuries

 Garry’s brother Ross opened his own bakery in 1988 called Thompson & Sons Bakery, his first retail shop was in Wallsend plaza.
 He grew to 9 shops and had his 3 sons Greg, Steven & Ben all working in the bakery.

 Thompson’s Pies was busting at the seams, being in a residential area he soon had to look at alternative sites.
 He found a double block of land at Gateshead in 1986 and negotiated with the owner.
 The mammoth task was set.
 How to run a bakery and build another.
 Together with Ross Garry’s brother, they set to build the bakery themselves.
 It took 2 years but they finally built on half of the land.
 The second half came in 1995 as finance permitted.
 Garry’s children Nicole & Michael would work on weekends washing trucks.
 Nicole started in the business in 1988, where she remains today.
-Nicole’s 2nd oldest child Mikayla working in the business brings the 6th generation.
+Nicole’s 2nd oldest child Mikayla works in the business also.
 Michael started fulltime in 1992 and is now General Manager.
 Michael’s wife Jenni started with the business in 2016.
-Michael & Jenni hope one day their children will follow in their ancestor’s footsteps….
+Michael & Jenni’s 2 older children, Ebony and Mackenzie now work in the business, which along with Mikayla brings the 6th generation.
+It is lovely to see their children are following in their ancestor’s footsteps….

 THOMPSON'S + YOU

 The perfect combination to bring fresh & delicious hand made pies, cakes, party food, slices, bread and gourmet baked goods for you, your cafe, school, fundraiser or party.
 Thompson's - Let your taste buds decide.